AwaywithCharles/Island-Arcadia/README.md

 # Island-Arcadia
 An island floating in the VRChat universe.

-For suggestions or questions check out my discord:

 Initially created and uploaded to VRChat on Friday 21 June 2019.
 Published to the Public saturday 22 June 2019.

+<b>Backstory(INW):</b>
+<i>The Name is unimportant.
+Names are like anchors, they ground you to your current reality.
+Right now, Island Arcadia, is simply an island floating in the vast universe.
+A well-preserved island of wonders and enlightenments.
+The ambiance can change, granting one a humble and calm feeling.  </i>

+For suggestions, recommendations, bug reports, and questions check out my discord:

 <b>Goals:</b>